-Paul Nicholas' pop career began in the early-sixties, first playing in Screaming
+Paul Nicholas' pop career began in the early sixties, first in Screaming Lord Sutch's

-He returned to the movies in 1977 popping up in Sgt Pepper's Lonely Hearts Club Band,
+in 1977 popping up in Stigwood's movie of Sgt Pepper's Lonely Hearts Club Band.
+But

-but he had already agreed to star in his own TV series for Granada the same year.
+he had already agreed to star in his own TV series for Granada the same year.
+He

 the producer, had forgotten all about me so I'm really pleased the series is going

-ahead."
-TV Times promised "It is a new venture which will enable him not only to
+TV Times promised "It is a new venture which will enable him not only to display

-display his own talents but also watch for the good groups thrown up by the punk
+his own talents but also watch for the good groups thrown up by the punk explosion",

-explosion", which kind of made it sound like a cross between Shag-A-Lang and So It
+which kind of made it sound like a cross between Shag-A-Lang and So It Goes.
+To be

-Goes.
-To be fair the show didn't really have anyone you would recognise as hard core
+fair the show didn't really have anyone you would recognise as hard core punk, but

-punk, but it did give space for power-pop legends The Pleasers who would go on to
+it did give space for power-pop legends The Pleasers who would go on to have their

-have their own half-hour Granada special, and an appearance by Marianne Faithful,
+own half-hour Granada special, and an appearance by Marianne Faithful, shortly before

 Following the format of former Granada hits like Lift Off, the host would sing, introduce